You might be wondering: What is really the difference between reciprocating saw and jigsaw?

 - Up to 30% faster cutting

-- REDLINK PLUS™ Intelligence: Provides optimized performance and overload protection using total system communication between tool, battery and charger
+- REDLINK PLUS™ Intelligence: Provides optimized performance and overload protection using total system communication between the tool, the battery and the charger

-Another great feature on this tool is tool-free blade change.
-Imagine a situation where you require changing your blade and you forgot to carry the tools necessary to change the blade.
+Another great feature of this tool is a tool-free blade change.
+Imagine a situation in which you need to change your blade and you forgot to carry the tools necessary to do it.
 This means you have to rush to the garage or purchase the tools necessary.
 To avoid this, the tool comes with a tool-less blade change that allows you to change the blade in a couple of minutes.

-The hang hook in this tool allows an easy storage on the job site.
-The kit also has everything you need to your job site and makes it easy to carry the kit easily.
-This tool offers so many features and we would recommend it to a hobbyist as well as a building contractor or anyone who needs to remodel a house.
-The tool is easy to use and deliver amazing results.
+The hang hook in this tool allows easy storage on the job site.
+The kit also has everything you need for your job site and it’s easy to carry.
+This tool offers so many features.
+We would recommend it to a hobbyist as well as a building contractor or anyone who needs to remodel a house.
+It is easy to use and delivers amazing results.